effinger/www.effinger.ch/content/events/100202/index.md

 ## // // THE HARD FACTS / /

 * When: FRIDAY, April, 27, 2018
-* Doors: 17:00 - Midnight, workshop starting at ~18:00, screen programme starting at ~19:30
+* Doors: 18:00 - Midnight, screen programme starting at ~19:30
 * Entrance: CHF 10.- cover (please deposit in tip-jar)
 * Where: Effingerstrasse 10, Bern.
 Underground -2 (side entrance)